Course Descriptions

 Dispute Resolution Digital Age - LAWS 7461

-Explores the need for expanded and equalized access to remedies in consumer cases, and how the internet opens doors to online dispute resolution (?ODR?) systems that utilize cost-effective negotiation, mediation, and arbitration processes for resolving complaints.
-ODR has its drawbacks, but it can be especially effective and satisfying for low dollar claims such as those in most consumer contexts because of its efficiencies.
-ODR also has potential to ease power imbalances that have hindered market regulation.
-Accordingly, this course will look at the various systems currently used by major companies such as eBay, as well as the rules and treaty developments in global markets.
-We also will do ODR simulation exercises, led by Colin Rule, who has been a leader in creating ODR systems.
-The class also will include deep consideration of both the potential and drawbacks of ODR systems.
-All ODR processes are not beneficial, and thus we will also discuss development of best practices and question policy directions.
+Explores the need for expanded and equalized access to remedies in consumer cases, and how the internet opens doors to online dispute resolution ("ODR") systems that utilize cost-effective negotiation, mediation, and arbitration processes for resolving complaints.
+This course will look at the various systems currently used by major companies, as well as the rules and treaty developments in global markets.
+1 credit, letter graded.

 Domestic Violence - LAWS 7513

 Explores the law, policy, history and theory of domestic violence.
-Students will approach legal aspects of the problems from a variety of perspectives, which may include criminal justice, family law, civil rights law, tort and/or international human rights.
-The course examines the limits of legal methods and remedies for holding batterers accountable and keeping victims safe.
-Students will also study such topics as the dynamics of abusive relationships; the history of the criminal justice system's response to domestic violence; the defenses available to battered persons who kill their abusers; the legal paradigm of the sympathetic victim; psychological and feminist theories about abusive relationships; civil rights and tort liability for batters and third parties; and the intersection of domestic violence with international human rights.
-The goal of the course is to provide practical information about the challenges involved in legal advocacy for battered persons, as well as theoretical, ethical and historical approaches to the problem of domestic violence.
+Examines the limits of legal methods and remedies for holding batterers accountable and keeping victims safe; the dynamics of abusive relationships; the history of the criminal justice system's response to domestic violence; the defenses available to battered persons who kill their abusers; the legal paradigm of the sympathetic victim; psychological and feminist theories about abusive relationships; civil rights and tort liability for batterers and third parties; and the intersection of domestic violence with international human rights.
+3 credits, letter graded.